 - a.
 Each building constructed on the Asheville Regional Airport shall have exterior lighting provided in accordance with applicable regulatory requirements for aircraft operational areas.
 Both wall and light pole mounted light fixtures shall be utilized where appropriate, and shall be fully shielded and/or directed to avoid any interference with aircraft operations. - b.
 Exterior and site lighting shall be positioned and installed in a manner to provide both security for the site, as well as the illumination of parking areas, walkways, sidewalks, and other areas that vehicles and pedestrians will utilize for general safety. - c.
 Where pedestrian walkways are not adequately illuminated by street, parking, or building lighting, walkway lights shall be installed in a manner which provides consistency with the style and design of other lighting.
-As an alternative to pole mounted lights, other types of sidewalk lighting may be approved by the Authority provided it meets the aesthetic goals of the airport or the development.

-- d.
-Each entrance to the primary structure intended to be used by customers, employees, or the general public shall include a light fixture directly overhead the door. - e.
+As an alternative to pole mounted lights, other types of sidewalk lighting may be approved by the Authority provided it meets the aesthetic goals of the airport or the development. - d.
+Each entrance to the primary structure intended to be used by customers, - employees, or the general public shall include a light fixture directly overhead the door. - e.
 All light poles and light fixtures shall match the style, type, design and color of other standardized light poles on the airport, and detailed as: - Light poles shall be single or dual head (as appropriate) 6 inch straight square aluminum (Tenonbase) light pole, manufactured by Philips-Gardco/Philips-Emco.
 Item No/Catalog No. SAA6-STB-30H.
-Color BRA (Bronze) Anodized, 30 foot height, Drilling 2Way (D2@180). - ii.
-Light fixtures shall be Philips-Gardo, Item Description: Form 10 square EH/H/HT arm mounted, Type A and Type D, 19 inch square extruded luminaire, twin assembly, Type V distribution: 400 watt, 480 volt, fusing in head: Item No. EH19-2-Q-400PSMH-480-BRA-F.
+Color BRA (Bronze) Anodized, 30 foot height, Drilling 2Way (D2@180).

-- iii.
-Lamps shall be MH/PSMH 400W type 4X luminaire with E28/BT28 jacket lamp. - iv.
-Light head options include: Type C EH 19-1-3-400PSMH-480-BRA-F (Single Head); Type G EH19-1-3-250PSMH-480-BRA-F (Single Head 250 Watt/480 volts); or Type DA EH19-2-3-250PSMH-480-BRA-LF (Dual Head 250 Watt/480 volts. - v.
-Alternate manufacturers and brands of light poles and light fixtures such as General Electric Lighting Solutions products may be permitted by the Authority if it provides the same level of appearance and light output as the above standard equipment, and does not require significantly different maintenance techniques or procedures to maintain.
-Additionally, alternatives for LED or other low voltage or use equipment may be permitted by the Authority.
+- 2. Light fixtures shall be Philips-Gardo, Item Description: Form 10 square EH/H/HT arm mounted, Type A and Type D, 19 inch square extruded luminaire, twin assembly, Type V distribution: 400 watt, 480 volt, fusing in head: Item No. EH19-2-Q-400PSMH-480-BRA-F. - 3.
+Lamps shall be MH/PSMH 400W type 4X luminaire with E28/BT28 jacket lamp. - Light head options include: Type C EH 19-1-3-400PSMH-480-BRA-F (Single Head); Type G - EH19-1-3-250PSMH-480-BRA-F (Single Head - 250 Watt/480 volts); or Type DA - EH19-2-3-250PSMH-480-BRA-LF (Dual Head - 250 Watt/480 volts. - 5.
+Alternate manufacturers and brands of light poles and light fixtures may be permitted by the Authority if it provides the same level of appearance and light output as the above standard equipment and does not require significantly different maintenance techniques or procedures to maintain.

-f.
-Lights poles shall not be erected in a manner to penetrate any protected airspace as defined in FAR Part 77, Objects Affecting Navigable Airspace.
-All light fixtures shall be directed downward and/or in manners where the light will not interfere with aircraft operations or air traffic control operations.
+- f.
+Lights poles shall not be erected in a manner to penetrate any protected airspace as defined in FAR Part 77, Safe, Efficient Use, and Preservation of the Navigable Airspace.
+All light fixtures shall be directed downward and/or in manners where the light will not interfere with aircraft operations or air traffic control operations. - g.

-g.
 Light poles and fixtures shall avoid being placed adjacent to or underneath trees or other landscaping to avoid interference as the tree or landscaping grows and matures.